 FUJIFILM still sees the economic climate as harsh and will be exceptionally focused on profitability.
 For growth, it considers its greatest opportunities to be in emerging countries and in its medical and life sciences systems, the global and production services from its document solutions unit, and materials for electronics, industrial, and flat-panel displays.
 Emerging geographic regions it considers most fertile are BRIC (Brazil, Russia, India, and China), Turkey, the Middle East, and Southeast Asia.
 Geographically in 2011 and 2012, it opened local companies in the Ukraine, South Korea, Indonesia, and South Africa.

 FUJIFILM has used acquisitions to help further its strategic goals, particularly in the health care sector.
 To develop more business in medical equipment, it acquired bedside and point-of-care ultrasound company SonoSite for nearly $1 billion in 2012.
 In 2011 the company acquired the Merck BioManufacturing Network, a provider of contract manufacturing and development services for the biopharmaceutical industry, for ¥40 billion (nearly $500 million).
 It was renamed Fujifilm Diosynth Biotechnologies.
+The company is now buying US-based Cellular Dynamics International, which makes fully functioning human cells for such customers as drug developers, in a $307 million transaction.

 Other health care-related acquisitions included Turkish endoscopy product direct-seller Filmed Tibbi Cihazlar Pazarlama in 2011 and the Brazil-based X-ray film dealer NDT Comercial in 2010.
 FUJIFILM is the 51% owner of a joint venture with Indian pharmaceuticals maker Dr. Reddy's Laboratories to develop and market generic drugs in Japan, expected to introduce its first products by 2015.